maisycapps/Capstone/README.md

 - POST /api/auth/account/posts/:id/likes (create a like on a specific post)
 - GET /api/auth/account/likes (get likes)
 - DELETE /api/auth/account/posts/:id/likes/:id (delete auth user's like on a specific post)

-FOLLOWERS
-- POST /api/auth/account/followers (create a follow aka follow)
-- GET /api/auth/account/followers (view all follow data)
-- PATCH /api/auth/account/followers/:id (edit follow - prob best used to 'unfollow')
-- DELETE /api/auth/account/followers/:id (delete follow - this is unfollows AND removes the other user as a follower if they are)

 #### admin (logged in)
 - POST /api/auth/account/destinations (create destination)